 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

 If your institution is not in the list, you have the possibility of creating it.

 If your city is not in the list, please enter it, press enter then add your institution.

-All abstracts/clinical cases must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
-If in doubt, please arrange for the review of your abstract/case by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.
+All abstracts must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
+If in doubt, please arrange for the review of your abstract by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.

 Do not cut and paste symbols into your text.
-Use the symbols provided when you click on the Ω. Using "cut and copy" from another document can result in symbol not being correctly displayed.
+Use the symbols provided when you click on the Omega button (Ω).

-There is not a specific maximum of words, but rather a maximum total size of the clinical case (shown as 100 %), including the text with spaces, table (if any).
+There is not a specific maximum of words, but rather a maximum total size of the abstracts (shown as 100 %), including the text with spaces, table (if any).
 The maximum abstract size is 35 lines (3 000 characters).

-Use the save and refresh button at the bottom in order to display the size of the clinical case in percentage (shown on the left of the screen).
+Use the save and refresh button at the bottom in order to display the size of the abstract in percentage (shown on the left of the screen).
 The programme converts the size in % when you save it as a draft.